 By Sterling Pingree

-Sterling Pingree (@SterlingPingree on Twitter) is a co-host on The Drive, weekdays 4pm to 6pm on 92.9fm The Ticket and streaming live at DriveShowMaine.com.
-Follow us on Twitter, @DriveShowMaine and “Like Us” on Facebook, Drive Show Maine.
+Sterling Pingree (@SterlingPingree on Twitter) is a co-host of The Drive, weekdays 4pm to 6pm on 92.9fm The Ticket and streaming live at DriveShowMaine.com.
+Follow us on Twitter, @DriveshowMaine and “Like Us” on Facebook, Drive Show Maine.